 Phil dotes on his wife, Claire, while also revealing a not-so-subtle affection for his father-in-law’s beautiful wife.
 Still, Claire is the love of his life.
 Phil keeps their romance alive by sometimes assuming the identity of smooth-talking speaker salesman Clive Bixby.
 At the end of the day, family is everything to Phil Dunphy.
 They’ve given him a lifetime supply of happiness and he’s given them a lifetime supply of laughs and love.

-Additional films include Finn Taylor's romantic comedy The Darwin Awards, which premiered at the 2006 Sundance Film Festival, David Jacobson's Down in the Valley opposite Edward Norton and Evan Rachel Wood, the Weitz Brothers’ In Good Company, Ridley Scott's Black Hawk Down, Dawn of the Dead (Cannes Film Festival) and Ivan Reitman's Evolution.
+Other notable film credits include Finn Taylor's romantic comedy "The Darwin Awards," which premiered at the 2006 Sundance Film Festival; David Jacobson's "Down in the Valley" opposite Edward Norton and Evan Rachel Wood; the Weitz brothers' "In Good Company"; Ridley Scott's "Black Hawk Down"; "Dawn of the Dead" (Cannes Film Festival); and Ivan Reitman's "Evolution."

-Television credits include the FOX sitcom Back to You, with Kelsey Grammer and Patricia Heaton, and CBS’ Out of Practice, opposite Stockard Channing and Henry Winkler.
+Burrell previously starred in the FOX sitcom "Back to You" opposite Kelsey Grammer and Patricia Heaton, and the CBS sitcom "Out of Practice" opposite Stockard Channing and Henry Winkler.

-On the stage, Burrell starred in the world premiere of Caryl Churchill's two-hander play, Drunk Enough to Say I Love You, opposite Stephen Dillane at the Royal Court Theatre in London.
-James MacDonald directed the play.
-Burrell's extensive Broadway and Off-Broadway theater credits include starring in the Signature Theater Off-Broadway production of Burn This, opposite Edward Norton, Catherine Keener and Dallas Roberts; playing Lord Buckingham in the Public Theater's production of Richard III, opposite Peter Dinklage and directed by Peter DuBois; and Paul Weitz’s Show People, opposite Debra Monk and Judy Greer, directed by Peter Askin at Second Stage Theater.
+On stage, Burrell starred to incredible reviews in the world premiere of Caryl Churchill's two-hander play, "Drunk Enough to Say I Love You," at the Royal Court Theatre in London.
+Burrell's extensive Broadway and Off-Broadway theater credits include the highly acclaimed Signature Theater Off-Broadway production of "Burn This" opposite Edward Norton, Catherine Keener and Dallas Roberts; starring as Lord Buckingham in the Public Theater's production of "Richard III" opposite Peter Dinklage and directed by Peter DuBois; and starring opposite Debra Monk and Judy Greer in Paul Weitz's "Show People," directed by Peter Askin at Second Stage Theater.